Enlargeability, foliations, and positive scalar curvature: Proof of Theorem : the compactly enlargeable case

 The following lemma allows us to utilize the results of \cite{HL99}.

-\begin{lemma} Suppose that $F$ is spin foliation of a compactly enlargeable manifold $M$ which admits a metric whose restriction to the leaves of $F$ has positive scalar curvature.
+\begin{lemma} Suppose that $F$ is spin foliation of a compactly enlargeable manifold $M$ which admits a metric whose restriction to the leaves of $F$ has PSC.
 Let $(\what{M}, \what{F})$ and $\what{E}$ be as in Lemma \ref{lemma1}, and denote the homotopy groupoid of $\what{F}$ by $\what{\cG}$.
-Then there is a gap about $0$ in the spectrum of $\Dir_{\what{E}_r}^2$. \end{lemma}
+Then there is a gap about $0$ in the spectrum of the leafwise operator $\Dir_{\what{E}}^2$ on $\what{\cG}$. \end{lemma}